marshallm94/Shooting_Notes/Thoughts.md

    1 MIL / 0.1 = 10 clicks up
    1.5 MILs / 0.1 = 15 clicks right
    ```
-   * This is true if you are zeroing at 100 yards or meters, 200 yards or meters, 654 yards or meters.
+   * This is true if you are zeroing at 100, 200, 15, 1450 yards/meters/centimeters/miles; **the distance from the
+     target not matter.**
    * **At no point do you need to convert measurements that aren't in MILs.**

 ![](images/reticle_distances.png)